Specialist treatment therapy in Highams Park for Lateral hip pain (GTPS).

 Greater Trochanteric Pain Syndrome (GTPS) is pain felt on the outside (lateral side) of the hip, over the bony point called the greater trochanter.
-Despite the old name “trochanteric bursitis,” GTPS usually involves:
+Shockwave therapy provides specialist treatment therapy for lateral hip pain (GTPS).

-• ± mild bursa irritation
+Mild bursa irritation

 Typical symptoms of GTPS;